 Cardiff City are one of the most historic and successful football clubs in Wales and the only Welsh club to have won the FA Cup.

-The club is owned by Malaysian businessman Vincent Tan and competes in the English Football League (EFL) Championship, the second tier of English football.
+The club is owned by Malaysian businessman Vincent Tan and competes in the English Football League (EFL) League One, the third tier of English football.

 Tan has bank-rolled the club for many years but was also responsible for one of the biggest controversies when he changed the club’s main colours from blue to red between 2012 and 2015.